simbadSid/asynchronousIoHpc_benchmark/README.md

 ## The benchmark pattern instrumentation(./jubeTester)
-The Jube file "jubeTester/benchmarkInstrumentation.xml" runs the different pattern benchmarks previously described and assess them.
+The Jube files "jubeTester/benchmarkInstrumentations.xml" runs the different pattern benchmarks previously described and assess them.
-The comand for that is: "jube run benchmarkInstrumentation.xml".</br>
+The comand for that is (from the trunk directory): "make run<pattern name>"</br>
-In order to print all the defined benchmark, one can simply go to the root directory and run the command</br>
+In order to print all the defined benchmark, one can simply go to the trunk directory and run the command</br>
+"make plot*"</br>
+One might also print the results that have already been archived using the command: </br>
-"make run<pattern name>"
+"make plotFromArchive<pattern name>"</br>